JasperSeehofer/MasterThesisCode/README.md

 # Master Thesis

 ## Package Management (Anaconda)

-Using Anaconda it is very simple to install all required packages.

-### Create a new Anaconda environment
-You can create an Anaconda environment with a name of your choice, then activate it and install all packages via poetry by executing the following commands:
+To create an Anaconda environment for this module one can run the bash script `install.sh`

 ```
-conda create --name my_project_env --file conda-linux-64.lock
-conda activate my_project_env
+bash install.sh
 ```

+this will ask you to enter an environment name and then install the [few package](https://bhptoolkit.org/FastEMRIWaveforms/html/index.html).
+For further information see [this chapter](#emri-waveform-python-package).

 ### Update the environment
 Use the following commands to update the environment